 That’s pretty much it for your first lesson!
 You now know how to create blocks, set their type, change their type, and move them around the page.

 Next, you’ll want to learn about the most common types of blocks, and how to use certain blocks to create beautiful, pro-looking pieces of content on your site.
-I particularly love the “Media and Text” type for taking my stuff to the next level.

 In our next article, we’ll go over each block and provide some examples of cool stuff you can do with them.